humanoid-path-planner/hpp-doc/README.md

   will have access to the documentation of most packages.

   Click on tutotial in the left panel to start learning about the software.

+##Trouble Shooting

+  Here are a few common issues and solutions to solve them

+  1. At configuration, the following message appears:

+    CMake Error at CMakeLists.txt:25 (INCLUDE):

+    include could not find load file:

+      cmake/base.cmake

+    Solution: each package comes with a git submodule checked out in a directory called "cmake" at the root of the package. the --recursive directive of git clone is meant to check out this submodule.
+For some network configurations however, the cmake module is not checked out.
+One solution is to request git to use https protocol by typing the following command:

+      git config --global url."https://".insteadOf git://